Author: David Booth and Verena Fritz

 Full Citation: Booth, D., & Fritz, V. (2008).
 Good governance, aid modalities and poverty reduction: From better theory to better practice.
 Limerick, Ireland: The Advisory Board for Irish Aid.

-The report deals with the challenges implicit in the commitment of leading donor agencies, including Irish Aid, to deliver aid for development in ways that help poor countries to “own” their development efforts, by using and helping to strengthen their policy-making capacities and management systems.
+Overview: The report deals with the challenges implicit in the commitment of leading donor agencies, including Irish Aid, to deliver aid for development in ways that help poor countries to “own” their development efforts, by using and helping to strengthen their policy-making capacities and management systems.
 This approach is strongly grounded in experience and theory, but the practice has proven problematic in a number of respects, raising a series of questions for researchers and development agencies alike.

 - Part 1 - New aid modalities: towards a more coherent practice